 Meditation isn’t always a good thing.

-When you suffer from Post-Trauma Symptoms, being hyper-vigilant and ‘on alert’ is build into your system as a survival mechanism.
+When you suffer from Post-Trauma Symptoms, being hypervigilant and “on alert” is built into your system as a survival mechanism.

-And there is another part of you that stays on ‘high guard’ and ‘high energy charged’ because of an uncompleted fight-flight survival activation due to the particular traumatic incidence or period you went through.
+Meditation can become, then, an act filled with conflict.
+There is a part of you that sees that being under stress wears down your health on various levels and wants to relieve the pressure; there is another part of you that stays on “high guard” and “high energy charged” because of an uncompleted fight-flight survival activation due to the particular traumatic incidence or period you went through.

-Real meditation is about meeting the present as it is.
-Be it; dissociation, anger, hurt, shame, anxiety, self-righteousness, grief and sadness, hopelessness and despair, disconnection, vulnerability, being defensive, collapse, blame.
+Real meditation is about meeting the present as it is, be it dissociation, anger, hurt, shame, anxiety, self-righteousness, grief and sadness, hopelessness and despair, disconnection, vulnerability, defensiveness, collapse, or blame.

-To meet Post-Traumatic Stress on many different levels requires being done with care, by going slowly into uncomfortable territory and managing your level of activation consciously.
+To meet Post-Traumatic Stress on many different levels requires that the process be done with care, by going slowly into uncomfortable territory and managing your level of activation consciously.

 How is meditation for you?